 How do I apply for housing?

-Incoming students are directed by Admissions to fill out their housing contract via the Admissions Enrollment Pathway.
+Incoming students are directed by Admissions to fill out their housing application via the MyRutgers portal.

 Where is the best place to live?

 We’ve heard from our students that they love wherever they live, and for various reasons.
 Each campus offers something different.
 Busch is a suburban campus with many first-year students as well as special living options related to the many science and engineering academic departments on campus.
 College Avenue is the most urban campus and is close to downtown New Brunswick and student-centered shopping and dining.
 Cook/Douglass offers a wooded landscape and is home to programs in biology, environmental studies, animal sciences, and the arts.
-Livingston is a suburban but rapidly growing campus with many modern amenities and brand-new spaces for hanging out with friends.
+Livingston is a suburban and rapidly growing campus with many modern amenities and brand-new spaces for hanging out with friends.

 Are students guaranteed housing?

-No student is guaranteed housing, however, Residence Life has never had an issue housing every first-year student that has requested housing by the June application deadline (indicated in the enrollment pathway portal).
+No student is guaranteed housing, however, Residence Life has not had an issue housing every first-year student that has requested housing by the June application deadline (indicated in the MyRutgers portal).

-I am a transfer student.
+I am a new transfer student.
 How do my housing application preferences work?

-Transfer students preference their campus and their housing type (single, double, suite-style, apartment) in their housing application.
-This is different from first year students who can only preference their campus.
+New transfer students preference their campus and their housing type (single, double, suite-style, apartment) in their housing application.
+This is different from first-year students who can only preference their campus.

 What does my confirmation e-mail mean?